aianta/AutoWiSE/README.md

 For simplicity, all keystore related passwords are just `autowise`.

+## Updating the certificate in production
+After you have procured a JKS you'd like to deploy, you must `scp` the jks onto the prod machine and restart Autowise.

+By default Autowise expects the jks to be located in the `conf` folder, but the setting is configurable in the `autowise-conf.yaml` file under the key `jks_path`.

 # A note on Google OAuth2
 The refresh token which is necessary to refresh access tokens that normally expire within 1 hour is only returned on the first authorization.
 This means that if you want to use the same Google account to authorize multiple instances of AutoWiSE (say a local dev and the prod version), you will need to manually delete the refresh token from the database.